jarellymartin/hw-stat133-jarellymartin/workout1/README.md

 #### Decription

 The purpose of Workout 1 is to visualize shot data for the Golden State Warriors during the 2015-2016 season.
 I specifically looked at shot data for Stephen Curry, Andre Iguodala, Klay Thomspon, Kevin Durant, and Draymond Green using two methods of analysis: facetted shot chart visuals and tables to interpret their effective shooting percentage.
+More specifically, the goals of this assignment is to build our understanding of complex file structures, GitHub, and interpreting data visualizations.

 #### Author